-Students wishing to rejoin a programme subsequently must submit an Application for Re-Admission form at least two (2) weeks prior to commencement of the course.
+Application forms must be submitted at least two (2) weeks prior to the commencement of the course.
 A processing fee is applicable.

 The total period for a Leave of Absence, including all extensions applied for and granted, may not exceed two (2) academic years.
 A student who fails to resume his/her studies at the appointed time after the specified leave of absence extension period will be deemed to have withdrawn from or abandoned the programme.
 Students wishing to rejoin a programme must submit an Application for Re-admission Form at least two (2) weeks prior to commencement of the course.
 A processing fee is applicable.